 AML is a difficult disease to treat as it is very aggressive, and needs continuous monitoring and follow up.
 The single most important prognostic factor in AML cytogenetics or the chromosomal structure of the leukaemic cell.
 Certain cytogenetic abnormalities are associated with very good outcomes (for example, the (15;17) translocation in APML or AML M3).
 About half of AML patients have 'normal' cytogenetics.
 They fall into an intermediate risk group.
 A number of other cytogenetics abnormalities are known with a poor prognosis and a high risk of relapse after treatment.

-Cure rates in clinical trials have ranged from 20 to 45%.
+Favourable outcome rates in clinical trials have ranged from 20 to 45%.
 However, it should be noted that clinical trials often include only younger patients and those able to tolerate aggressive therapies.
-The overall cure rate for all patients with AML (including the elderly and those unable to tolerate aggressive therapies) is likely lower.
-Cure rates for promyelocytic leukaemia can be as high as 80% - 90%.
+The overall favourable outcome rate for all patients with AML (including the elderly and those unable to tolerate aggressive therapies) is likely lower.
+Favourable outcome rates for promyelocytic leukaemia can be as high as 80% - 90%.